poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 ## Coach Tony's Guide

 My first introduction to detailed iPhone modifications for better productivity came from [this BetterHumans article by Coach Tony](https://betterhumans.pub/how-to-set-up-your-iphone-for-productivity-focus-and-your-own-longevity-bb27a68cc3d8).
-It's a behemoth of a read, but succinct enough that I'm not going to re-invent the wheel.
+It's a behemoth of a read, but succinct enough that I'm not going to reinvent the wheel.
 It's worth it, I promise.

 Since first reading it, Coach Tony has added a *lot* of extra information, some of which I find to be unnecessary for my purposes.
-I recommend reading the first 11 steps of his guide, implementing whichever techniques you think apply to yourself.
+I recommend reading the first 11 steps of his guide, implementing techniques you think apply to yourself.

 ![The first 11 steps, and the most important](/assets/posts/2021-08-18-21-addictive-tech/CoachTony_Guide.png)
 <sub><sup>Screenshot from the guide.
 The first 11 steps are the most important<sub><sup>